lombardpress/lombardpress.github.io/_drafts/2016-08-09-surfaces-canvases-and-zones.md

   - canvasWidth
   - canvasTop (the offset against the Surface coordinates)
   - canvasLeft (the offset against the Surface coordinates)
-    - Normally, these canvasHeight, canvasWidth should be identical with the ISurface width and ISurface height and canvasTop and canvasLeft should be 0.
-These properties are required because of the contingency when a canvas has identified with a set of facing pages rather than with an individual surface.
+    - Normally, these canvasHeight, canvasWidth properties should be identical with the ISurface width and ISurface height.
+Likewise, canvasTop and canvasLeft should normally be 0.
+These properties are required because of the contingency when a canvas has been identified with a set of facing pages rather than with an individual surface.
 The second set of coordinates is required to adjust all zone coordinates in such a cases.
-We consider it bad practice when an institutions mints such canvases, but we have no control over whether or not they do so.
+Zone coordinate should always be relative the **Surface** which should only ever represent a folio side or page.
+Again, we consider it bad practice when an institution mints such canvases, but we have no control over whether or not they do so.

   - hasAnnotationList (multiple)
   - hasTranscription (multiple)
-  - hasCanonicalTranscription
+  - hasCanonicalTranscription (single)

 ## Image